 At USF, the Pre-Health Professions or PMS declaration option is NOT a major.
 Although PMS is not a major, you are able to declare and remain a PMS student (without having to officially declare a major) until you have earned 36 credit hours.
 Declaring PMS will allow you the opportunity to meet with a Health Professions advisor and discuss possible major options before officially declaring and pursuing a specific major.
 If you have more than 36 overall credit hours you may not select PMS as your first choice, you must select a major.
-If you are a student under the PMS designation, your advisor is Emily Potts.
-You may contact Emily Potts by email.
+If you are a student under the PMS designation, your advisor is Jessica Hoffmann.
+You may contact Jessica Hoffmann by email.

 Regardless of official major, students can still indicate an interest in pre-health in addition to officially declaring your major by emailing the USF Division of Health Professions Advising.

 If you have an MJ hold once your declaration of major is processed in CAS, the hold will be removed from your OASIS account.
 The processing time will depend on the evaluation of your academic record.

 First - Find out how changing your home campus MAY impact your student services